-I’ve written previously about the fact (and necessity for) social hierarchies among human populations.
+I’ve written previously about the fact of (and necessity for) social hierarchies among human populations.
 It is very apparent that human society naturally divides into hierarchical levels with progressively ascending castes (I prefer this term to “class,” which carries with it too much modernistic and economic baggage for my taste).
 Because of this universality, I believe it is a sound argument to say that these caste divisions are even divinely ordained.
 Indeed, the very term “hierarchy” presupposes this, meaning essentially “the rank of sacred things.”

 I find the model of the three castes to be a useful conceptual tool for explaining and understand overall social hierarchies and divisions within human societies.
 I would in general follow Evola’s approach to caste division, though not in every sense.
 The term, of course, hearkens back to the well-known Hindu caste system which gradually developed after the invasion of Indo-Aryans into northern India around 1400 BC, and which is itself likely the crystallization of a less intricate and rigid system that (generally speaking) was commonly found among early Indo-Europeans and their steppe neighbors.